ekipalen/RPA.OpenAI-Triviaplaza/README.md

 This robot solves a [Triviaplaza quiz](https://www.triviaplaza.com/king-arthur-quiz/) using OpenAI.

-> The robot takes a trivia quiz about King Arthur from Triviaplaza.com.
+The robot takes a trivia quiz about King Arthur from Triviaplaza.com.
 The robot reads the question and the answer options and uses the API interface to ask the OpenAI artificial intelligence which of the options it thinks is the right answer, which the robot chooses.

-## About the robot code

 > Note: By changing the address in ${url} variable in the *** Variables *** section, you can configure the robot to perform another quiz..